-As decribed in Appendix 3, IP SI-HR 2021-2027 is planning to select all operations via Calls for Proposals.
+As decribed in Appendix 3, the Interreg Programme Slovenia-Croatia 2021-2027 is planning to select all operations via Calls for Proposals.
 Therefore, no pre-identified operations of strategic importance have been embedded in the Programme.

 Monitoring, evaluation, and indicators